rickyhai11/black_hole_v1/doc/source/usage.rst

 ===================
-Kingbird User Guide
+playnetmano_rm User Guide
 ===================

 Quota management for OpenStack multi-region deployments
 -------------------------------------------------------
-Kingbird is centralized synchronization service for multi-region OpenStack deployments.
-In OPNFV Colorado release, Kingbird provides centralized quota management feature.
-Administrator can set quota per project based in Kingbird and sync the quota limit to multi-region OpenStack periodiclly or on-demand.
+playnetmano_rm is centralized synchronization service for multi-region OpenStack deployments.
+In OPNFV Colorado release, playnetmano_rm provides centralized quota management feature.
+Administrator can set quota per project based in playnetmano_rm and sync the quota limit to multi-region OpenStack periodiclly or on-demand.
-The tenant can check the total quota limit and usage from Kingbird for all regions.
+The tenant can check the total quota limit and usage from playnetmano_rm for all regions.
 Administrator can aslo manage the default quota by quota class setting.

-Following quota items are supported to be managed in Kingbird:
+Following quota items are supported to be managed in playnetmano_rm:

 - **instances**: Number of instances allowed per project.
 - **cores**: Number of instance cores allowed per project.